‘Here we go again’: Judge blocks Mississippi abortion ban

 Mississippi is one of several states that have pushed this year to enact bans on early abortions.
 Opponents of abortion are emboldened by new conservative Supreme Court justices and are looking for ways to challenge the court’s 1973 ruling that legalized abortion nationwide.

 Reeves heard arguments Tuesday from attorneys for the state’s only abortion clinic, who said the law would effectively eliminate all abortions in Mississippi because cardiac activity is often first detectable when many women may not know they are pregnant.
-Lawyers with the state attorney general’s office said the law should be allowed to take effect because it is not a complete ban on abortion but is, rather, a limit on when the procedure could be done.
+Lawyers with the state attorney general’s office said the law should be allowed to take effect because it’s not a complete ban on abortion but is, rather, a limit on when the procedure could be done.

 Alabama’s Republican governor recently signed a law to ban most abortions .
 Georgia, Kentucky, Louisiana, Mississippi and Ohio have enacted or neared approval of measures barring abortion once there’s a detectable fetal heartbeat.
 Missouri lawmakers approved an eight-week ban.
 All of those laws are expected to face legal challenges, and the Kentucky one was temporarily blocked by a federal judge in March.